 The Loan Assets contributed were originated by Medley Capital and were selected from the portfolio investments of MOF LP and MOF LTD because they are secured loans and similar to the investments we intend to make going forward.
-They had a weighted average yield to maturity of approximately 14.5% at April 30, 2010, of which approximately 12.8% was current cash pay.
-In addition, the weighted average LTV of our Loan Assets as of April 30, 2010 was approximately 33.0%.
+They had a weighted average yield to maturity of approximately 14.5% at April 30, 2010, of which approximately 12.7% was current cash pay.
+In addition, the weighted average LTV of our Loan Assets as of April 30, 2010 was approximately 32.8%.
+As we discuss below, the LTV ratio of a Loan Asset is one useful indicator of the risk associated with that Loan Asset.
+The LTV ratio is the amount of our loan divided by the total assets or enterprise value of the portfolio company in which we are investing.
 The determination of these calculations is more fully described in the section entitled "Portfolio Companies" elsewhere in this prospectus.